0kku/destiny/README.md

 [Live demo (with source maps)](https://destiny.okku.dev/)

 You can convert anything to be reactive using the `reactive()` function.
-Their primitive value can be accessed via the `value` property.
+Their unboxed value can be accessed via the `value` property.
 Setting `value` will cause the reactive item to dispatch events to all its listeners and dependents.

 The `html` template tag will parse the content as XHTML and returns a `TemplateResult` object containing a `DocumentFragment`.
 Any reactive items given to it via `${}` slots are bound both ways.
 This means that when the value of the reactive element is changed later, the relevant part of the DOM is automatically updated.
 If a reactive item is bound to something that may change from user input, the value of the reactive item will be automatically updated accordingly as user input comes in.